bkesterbyld/maroon-potato/src/pages/index.md

     title: The Data & Logic API for Commerce
     subtitle: ''
     content: >
-      Above is an all-in-one no code experience to power your websites and applications.
+      Above is an all-in-one easy backend service to power your sites and applications
     actions:
       - label: Request Private Beta Access
         url: /general-enquiries